fleetdm/fleet/handbook/product.md

 `Flow is covered by e2e testing`

-Create a new pack.
+Create a new pack (under Schedule/advanced).

 Add a query as a saved query to the pack.
 Remove this query.
 Delete the pack.

-#### Organization settings flow

-As an admin user, select the "Settings" tab in the top navigation and then select "Organization settings".

-Follow [the instructions outlined in the Testing documentation](../docs/03-Contributing/02-Testing.md#email) to set up a local SMTP server.

-Successfully edit your organization's name in Fleet.

-#### Manage users flow

-Invite a new user.
-To be able to invite users, you must have your local SMTP server configured.
-Instructions for setting up a local SMTP server are outlined in [the Testing documentation](../docs/03-Contributing/02-Testing.md#email)

-Logout of your current admin user and accept the invitation for the newly invited user.
-With your local SMTP server configured, head to https://localhost:8025 to view and select the invitation link.

-#### Agent options flow

-Head to the global agent options page and set the `distributed_iterval` field to `5`.

-Refresh the page to confirm that the agent options have been updated.

 #### My account flow

 Head to the My account page by selecting the dropdown icon next to your avatar in the top navigation.
 Select "My account" and successfully update your password.
+Please do this with an extra user created for this purpose to maintain accessibility of `fleetctl preview` admin user.

 ### fleetctl CLI